 - 256 x 256 with Test Audio disabled.

-- 248 x 248 with Test Audio enabled \.

-- (256 ports, but only 124 ports per frame have full connectivity).

 - 2 DBX cards total (1 per frame).

 - 4 coax interconnections.

-- this system actually has redundant audio on its two links.
+- this system actually has redundant audio on its two links,

-- however it does not have redundant control.
+- however, it does not have redundant control.

-- losing one link has no effect.
+- Losing one link has no effect.

-- losing the slave DBX means losing frame 2.
+- Losing the slave DBX means losing frame 2.

-- losing the master DBX means losing the whole intercom.

-- 240 x 240 with or without Test Audio.

-- 4 DBX cards total (2 per frame).

-- 8 coax interconnections.

-- this system has both redundant control and redundant audio.

-- any one of the four links can carry all the audio.

-- losing one DBX in each frame has no effect.

-- losing up to three links has no effect.

-(as long as the Active DBX has at least one link up).

-- 384 x 384 with Test Audio disabled.

-- 372 x 372 with Test Audio enabled \.

-- (384 ports, but only 124 ports per frame have full connectivity).

-- 3 DBX cards total (1 per frame).

-- 6 coax interconnections.

-- no redundant audio or control.

-- losing a slave DBX card means losing a frame.

-- losing the master DBX card means losing the whole intercom.
+- Losing the master DBX means losing the whole intercom.

+- 240 x 240 with or without Test Audio. - 4 DBX cards total (2 per frame). - 8 coax interconnections. - This system has both redundant control and redundant audio. - Any one of the four links can carry all the audio. - Losing one DBX in each frame has no effect. - Losing up to three links has no effect, (as long as the Active DBX has at least one link up).
-- losing a link means losing audio between two frames.

-\ The last 4 ports per frame are not available for normal intercom use due to Test Audio enabled.
+- 384 x 384 with Test Audio disabled. - 372 x 372 with Test Audio enabled . - (384 ports, but only 124 ports per frame have full connectivity). - 3 DBX cards total (1 per frame). - 6 coax interconnections. - No redundant audio or control. - Loosing a slave DBX card means losing a frame. - Losing the master DBX card means losing the whole intercom. - Losing a link means losing audio between two frames. - The last 4 ports per frame are not available across frames for normal intercom use due to Test Audio enabled.
 These ports, however, may be used as monitor outputs only if desired.